What Makes An Employee Successful at Seeds?

 I have staff members who treat every challenge as an opportunity to develop new processes to make things more efficient for themselves and for everyone else.
 They are curious, asking why we do things this way… and if this way’s not working anymore, they are eager to present new solutions.
 They’ll even teach themselves new skills, often on their own time.
 They anticipate and prepare for problems before the problem arises.
 The ability to do that comes from really understanding all facets of our program, beyond their particular role.

 We work with a vulnerable population.
 Truly caring about the success of our students has to be our number one priority.
 Even our support staff, those who don’t work directly with students, become emotionally invested in the success and failures of every adult learner.
 Staff members understand the challenges and barriers faced by our students, and go above and beyond to be the bright spot in someone’s day.
 Because of this, the students trust us.

 This one’s a given.
 No one gets into nonprofit work to get rich financially.
 It’s a calling.
 And everyone’s personal calling is different.
 Those on my team have a passion for literacy and adult education, and instilling a love of learning in others is their calling.

-Q3.
-These sound like some great opportunities!
+Q2.
 What are some of the “perks” of working at Seeds?

-B: Full-time employees pay only a fraction of their premiums for medical insurance.
+B: Full-time employees pay only a small fraction of their premiums for medical insurance.
 I feel it’s important to keep the team healthy, and that means keeping their healthcare affordable.